|

 corrections

-try to learn to double-haul until you can perform the basic overhead
+Don't try to learn to double-haul until you can

-line between hand and stripping ring; caused by a
+- slack line between hand and stripping ring;

-weak back cast, or failure to 'give back' line on the back cast - by
+back cast, or failure to 'give back' line on the back

-moving line hand up to the rod hand - at the correct time.
+cast - by moving line hand up to the rod hand - at the correct

-and line hand not together at start of forward cast;
+- rod and line hand not together at start of

-on back cast too late / early; haul should be made
+- hauling on back cast too late / early; haul

 Uses:

-cope with a headwind - wind blowing onto your face
+- to cope with a headwind - wind blowing onto

 Uses:

-cope with a tailwind - wind blowing onto your back
+- to cope with a tailwind - wind blowing onto

 Leaders